zed-industries/zed/docs/src/remote-development.md

 - The server Zed settings (in the same place) on the remote server.
 - The project settings (in `.zed/settings.json` or `.editorconfig` of your project)

-Both the local Zed and the server Zed read the project settings, but they are not aware of the other's main settings.json.
+Both the local Zed and the server Zed read the project settings, but they are not aware of the other's main `settings.json`.

 Depending on the kind of setting you want to make, which settings file you should use:

-- Project settings should be used for things that affect the project: indentation settings, which formatter / language server to use etc.
+- Project settings should be used for things that affect the project: indentation settings, which formatter / language server to use, etc.
 - Server settings should be used for things that affect the server: paths to language servers, etc.
 - Local settings should be used for things that affect the UI: font size, etc.